gcallah/BookReviews/hume.md

 along with a certain intention, [it] changes entirely the nature of an external object, and even of a human creature.'"
 (101)

-Schabas and Wennerlind briefly mention Hume's take on the infamous enclosures, noting, "He blamed the English peasantry for their poor work habits and lack of initiative.
+Schabas and Wennerlind briefly mention Hume's take on the infamous enclosures that took place in Britain , noting, "He blamed the English peasantry for their poor work habits and lack of initiative.
 With hindsight, Hume argued, it was clear that they benefited from the enclosures by being forced to become more industrious and frugal" (109).